Find out the latest news in Significant Bits.

 Machine learning is the computational study of pattern discovery and skill acquisition.
 This includes methods by which artificial agents can improve their behavior while interacting with their environments, for example, by learning effective behavioral strategies from experience or by improving the knowledge structures forming the basis of their decisions.
 Machine learning also includes data mining techniques for finding patterns in large bodies of data.
 Specific research topics in computer science include learning conceptual structures through developmental processes; improving control of stochastic and nonlinear dynamic systems through reinforcement feedback; learning robot control strategies; finding patterns in large bodies of data represented in graphical form, including social networks; extracting or retrieving information in natural language; classification of genetic data; and using learning methods for improving discrete optimization algorithms.
 Much of the machine learning research in computer science is multi-disciplinary, with strong ties to research in statistics, operations research, cognitive and developmental psychology, neuroscience, and philosophy.

-(Mark Corner, Kevin Fu, Deepak Ganesan, Jim Kurose, Brian Levine, Gerome Miklau, Eliot Moss, Arnold Rosenberg, Prashant Shenoy, Ramesh Sitaraman, Don Towsley, Arun Venkataramani)
+(Mark Corner, Deepak Ganesan, Arjun Guha, Jim Kurose, Brian Levine, Gerome Miklau, Eliot Moss, Arnold Rosenberg, Prashant Shenoy, Ramesh Sitaraman, Don Towsley, Arun Venkataramani)

 Networking and distributed systems provide the infrastructure for computation, communication and storage involving a heterogeneous and potentially large number of people, hardware devices, and software processes.
 Issues of concern include performance, security, scalability, functionality, and manageability.
 Our research aims at developing the protocols, system architecture, and underlying principles for these systems.
 Our approaches range from highly experimental systems research, to modeling and measurement, to theory.
 Our research areas include protocol design, network security and privacy, digital forensics, RFID security, wireless and mobile networks, disruption tolerant networks, sensor networks, WWW protocols and content distribution networks, embedded systems, real-time and multimedia systems, network algorithmics, performance modeling and analysis, network measurement, virtualization, storage and file systems, and autonomic computing.

-(Oliver Brock, Rod Grupen, Allen Hanson, Erik Learned-Miller, Sridhar Mahadevan, R. Manmatha, Howard Schultz, Rui Wang)
+(Rod Grupen, Allen Hanson, Erik Learned-Miller, Evangelos Kalogerakis, Sridhar Mahadevan, R. Manmatha, Howard Schultz, Rui Wang)

 Robotics, Computer Vision, and Graphics at UMass Amherst represent the interface between computers and the world in which we live.
 To interact naturally with computers, we must have computers that can relate to their environment through visual and physical interactions, from recognizing the face of an approaching person to learning about dynamics by bouncing a ball.
 In robotics, our expertise ranges from sophisticated grasping techniques and novel motion planning methods to complex tool use and experimenting with new types of dynamically stable robots.
 In computer vision, our strengths include scene modeling, face identification, object recognition, and reading the text of signs in complex outdoor environments.
 Our graphics group focuses on high speed realistic rendering techniques and visualizing complex lighting effects.
 A major cross-cutting interest is the desire to model basic learning processes in humans and machines using data acquired from sensors mounted on robots and mobile video cameras.
 By adapting our computers' strategies of grasping, reaching, moving, and recognizing to real world data rather than to synthetic laboratory data, we are building systems robust enough to operate in realistic scenarios.

-(Rick Adrion, Emery Berger, Lori Clarke, Yanlei Diao, Neil Immerman, Eliot Moss, Lee Osterweil, Chip Weems, Jack Wileden)
+(Rick Adrion, Emery Berger, Yuriy Brun, Lori Clarke, Yanlei Diao, Neil Immerman, Eliot Moss, Lee Osterweil, Chip Weems, Jack Wileden)